dbasu-umass/clecon/README.md

 # The functions

 - `ppsraffa1`: Compute values and prices of production for the circulating capital model using the Sraffian approach
-- `ppstdint1`: Compute values and prices of production for the circulating capital model using the Standard Interpretation of Marx's labor theory of value
+- `ppstdint1`: Compute values and prices of production for the circulating capital model using the Standard Interpretation of Marx's labor theory of value (uniform wage rates and no unproductive industries)
-- `ppstdint2`: Compute values and prices of production for the model with capital stock using the Standard Interpretation of Marx's labor theory of value (with uniform wage rates and no unproductive industries)
+- `ppstdint2`: Compute values and prices of production for the model with capital stock using the Standard Interpretation of Marx's labor theory of value (uniform wage rates and no unproductive industries)
 - `ppnewint1`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value
-- `ppnewint2`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value allowing for wage differential across industries
+- `ppnewint2`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value (wage differentials and no unproductive industries)
-- `ppnewint3`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value allowing for some unproductive industries
+- `ppnewint3`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value (uniform wage rates and allowing for unproductive industries)
-- `ppnewint4`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value allowing for wage differential across industries and some unproductive industries
+- `ppnewint4`: Compute values and prices of production for the circulating capital model using the New Interpretation of Marx's labor theory of value (wage differentials and allowing for unproductive industries)
 - `ppnewint5`: Compute values and prices of production for the model with capital stock using the New Interpretation of Marx's labor theory of value (uniform wage rates and no unproductive industries)
+- `ppnewint6`: Compute values and prices of production for the model with capital stock using the New Interpretation of Marx's labor theory of value (wage differentials and no unproductive industries)
+- `ppnewint7`: Compute values and prices of production for the model with capital stock using the New Interpretation of Marx's labor theory of value (uniform wage rates and allowing for unproductive industries)
+- `ppnewint8`: Compute values and prices of production for the model with capital stock using the New Interpretation of Marx's labor theory of value (wage differentials and allowing for unproductive industries)
 - `nonreg_tests`: Quantify deviation between relative values and relative prices of production using non-regression-based measures
 - `reg_tests`: Quantify deviation between relative values and relative prices of production using regression-based measures